 Figure A-1 shows a condensed breakdown of the net position.
-An increase in cash and decrease in total liabilities has resulted in a positive change to the district's net position when compared to 2017/18.
+A decrease in total liabilities has resulted in a positive change to the district's net position when compared to 2019/20.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2019
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2021